aanastasiou/docvis/doc/source/usage.rst

 Using Docvis
 ============

-The complete usage example of DocVis can be found in the source code of the :ref:`temren` (short for "Template Renderer" [1]_ )
+A complete usage example of DocVis can be found in the source code of the :ref:`temren` (short for "Template Renderer" [1]_ )

 ---